Energy Transport Velocity in Photonic Time Crystals

 \emph{Energy centroid and wavepacket motion.—} A wavepacket can exhibit rapid centroid motion in a PTC even when energy transport is slow, because temporal modulation continuously exchanges energy with the field.
 To make this distinction explicit, we track the energy centroid.
 For a localized, finite-energy wavepacket (so boundary terms vanish as \(|z|\to\infty\)), with energy density \(u(z,t)\) defined above, define \(U(t)=\int u(z,t)\,dz\) and \(Z(t)=\big[\int z\,u(z,t)\,dz\big]/U(t)\).
+The quantity \(U(t)\) is the total electromagnetic energy of the wavepacket, while \(Z(t)\) is its center of energy.
 Differentiating \(Z(t)\) and using the Poynting theorem yields the exact decomposition~\cite{SM}